-As appropriate to their scale, nature and location, the design of new residential developments should include opportunities to enhance and join up networks of footpaths and cycleways (including Public Rights of Way) that are suitable for all users, within their designs and layouts.
+Opportunities to enhance and join up networks of footpaths and cycleways (including Public Rights of Way) that are suitable for all users, should be included within the design of new residential developments.
 New provision should encourage alternatives to using private cars.
 Footpaths and cycle ways should be visible and separate from roads where possible, for example such as Grove Lane.